Skip to main navigation

 Tertiary (late) stage

 During this stage, syphilis may cause serious blood vessel and heart problems, mental disorders, blindness, nerve system problems, and even death.
-The symptoms of tertiary (late) syphilis depend on the complications that develop.
+The symptoms of tertiary syphilis depend on the complications that develop.
 They may include:

 Gummata.
 These are large sores inside the body or on the skin.